Starting a new business

 Keeping proof of purchase

-Keep your receipts (photograph them on your phone before they’re lost) and enter the extra details into your accounts too.
-Or get an app which can read pictures of receipts and enter the data for you.
+Keep your receipts (photograph them on your phone before they go missing) and enter any further information into your accounts.
+Alternatively, you can download an app that will scan receipts and enter the information for you.

 Double-checking your numbers